Local Linear Forests: Appendix

-We now give a proof of Theorem \ref{main-result}, beginning by decomposing $\hat{\mu}({\bf x_0})$ into bias ${\bf \Delta}_1({\bf x_0})$ and variance $\hat{\gamma}_n({\bf x_0})$, the latter of which we will approximate by a regression forest.
+Throughout this proof, we use the notation $M_\lambda$ established in (19), and shorthand $Y_i = \mu(X_i) + \e_i$.
 Define the diameter (and corresponding radius) of a tree leaf as the length of the longest line segment that can fit completely inside of the leaf.
-Thanks to our assumed uniform bound on the second derivative of $\mu(\cdot)$, a Taylor expansion of $y = \mu({\bf x_0}) + \e$ around $\mu({\bf {\bf x_0}})$ yields the following decomposition,
+Thanks to our assumed uniform bound on the second derivative of $\mu(\cdot)$, a Taylor expansion of around $\mu({x})$ around $x_0$ yields the following decomposition starting from (5):

-Here $\bar{R^2}$ is the average squared radius of leaves $T_b$ in the forest, where the diameter of a leaf is defined as the length of the longest line segment contained inside of it.
-We have isolated two error terms